schilkp/Tonbandgeraet/docs/doc/config.md

 - Possible Values: `0, 1`
 - Default: `1`

-Set to 0 to disable serialization and tracing of FreeRTOS queue operatons.
+Set to 0 to disable serialization and tracing of FreeRTOS queue operations.
 Can be disabled to reduce the number of generated events.

 ## `tband_configFREERTOS_STREAM_BUFFER_TRACE_ENABLE`:
 - Possible Values: `0, 1`
 - Default: `1`

-Set to 0 to disable serialization and tracing of FreeRTOS stream buffer operatons.
+Set to 0 to disable serialization and tracing of FreeRTOS stream buffer operations.
 Can be disabled to reduce the number of generated events.

 ```admonish warning